 The 12 thoracic vertebrae are numbered from T1 to T12.
-The main section of each thoracic vertebra is a round block of bone, called the vertebral body.
-A ring of bone attaches to the back of the vertebral body.
+The main section of each thoracic vertebra is a round block of bone, called the vertebral Healthy Body.
+A ring of bone attaches to the back of the vertebral Healthy Body.
 This ring surrounds and protects the spinal cord.

-In Scheuermann's disease, the front of the vertebral body becomes wedge-shaped, possibly from abnormal growth.
-This produces a triangular-shaped vertebral body, with the narrow, wedged part closest to the front of the body.
+In Scheuermann’s disease, the front of the vertebral Healthy Body becomes wedge-shaped, possibly from abnormal growth.
+This produces a triangular-shaped vertebral Healthy Body, with the narrow, wedged part closest to the front of the Healthy Body.
 The wedge creates a larger bend in the kyphosis of the thoracic spine.

-Each vertebral body is separated by an intervertebral disc, which acts like a cushion between them.
-There is a vertebral end plate between each disc and vertebral body.
-Sometimes in patients with Scheuermann's disease the material inside one or more of the discs squeezes through the vertebral end plate (which is often weaker in patients with Scheuermann's disease).
-This disc material forms pockets of material inside the vertebral body, a condition called Schmorl's nodes.
+Each vertebral Healthy Body is separated by an intervertebral disc, which acts like a cushion between them.
+There is a vertebral end plate between each disc and vertebral Healthy Body.
+Sometimes in patients with Scheuermann’s disease the material inside one or more of the discs squeezes through the vertebral end plate (which is often weaker in patients with Scheuermann’s disease).
+This disc material forms pockets of material inside the vertebral Healthy Body, a condition called Schmorl’s nodes.